ArtiPedia/blog-v3/_posts/2016-07-18-jekyll-search.md

 As per the title, I should be discussing the easiest one but I will introduce other search options as well.
 You may be expecting a search engine with instant results or auto complete capability.
 That depends on the website.
 It is good if a website with location search bar has an auto-complete option because users may enter all kinds of spelling mistakes.
 Auto-complete avoids all those mistakes from happening.

-So without further due let's get into the types.
+So without further ado let's get into the types.

 ### Lunr.js (free) - [Demo](http://lunrjs.com/example/){: target="_blank" rel="nofollow"}